-Appendix 2: behaviour log
+Appendix 2: Behaviour Log 5

 PUPIL'S NAME:

 NAME OF STAFF MEMBER REPORTING THE INCIDENT:

 DATE:

 WHERE DID THE INCIDENT TAKE PLACE?

 WHEN DID THE INCIDENT TAKE PLACE?
 (BEFORE SCHOOL, AFTER SCHOOL, LUNCHTIME, BREAK TIME)

 WHAT HAPPENED?

 WHO WAS INVOLVED?

 WHAT ACTIONS WERE TAKEN, INCLUDING ANY SANCTIONS?

-INCLUDING ANT SANCTIONS?

 IS ANY FOLLOW-UP ACTION NEEDED?
 IF SO, GIVE DETAILS

 PEOPLE INFORMED OF THE INCIDENT (STAFF, GOVERNORS, PARENTS, POLICE):